dustinmschroeder/dustinmschroeder.github.io/teaching/teaching_page.markdown

 ## The Liberal Arts and Sciences Academy

 <a name="science_olympiad"></a>
-## National Science Olympiad: Earth and Space Science Committee
+## National Science Olympiad Earth and Space Science Committee

 <a name="mentoring"></a>
 ## Mentoring